 This is especially true if you have a large number of bills that must be paid.
 Lenders will be pleased to see that you have a history of paying bills on time.

 Another large part of your credit score is determined by the outstanding amount that you owe.

 Many lenders will look at the ratio of debt that you have in comparison to your income.
 Try to make a plan to pay off your debt as reasonably soon as you can.

 Emergencies will happen, and having credit to use during those times can be important.

 However, it is also important to stay focused on your financial goals.
 Making consistent payments that are above the minimum can help you pay off the balance quickly.

 Once past due accounts are paid off, they still may reflect on your report for several months.
 This is why it is imperative to keep your accounts current.

+#5.
 Keep Track of Your Report

 If you are not aware of what is on your credit report, then lenders may be using incorrect information when they decide whether or not to offer you a loan or an incredible interest rate.